Views: 0 Author: Site Editor Publish Time: 2025-03-07 Origin: Site

 A linear actuator is an actuator that moves in a straight line, rather than producing a rotary motion like other actuators.
 These actuators are ideal for applications that require controlled, precise motion, such as industrial machinery, medical devices, and even home automation systems.

 Linear actuators typically work by converting rotary motion (from an electric motor) into linear motion using a mechanism such as a screw or belt.
 They are often used in applications that require a push, pull, or lift motion.
-Types of linear actuators are electric linear actuators, hydraulic linear actuators, and pneumatic linear actuators.
+Types of linear actuator are electric linear actuators, hydraulic linear actuators, and pneumatic linear actuators.

 AC actuators work by converting electrical energy from an AC power source into mechanical motion.
 Their main advantage is their ability to maintain consistent performance over a longer period of time, making them a reliable choice for industrial systems.
 The main benefits of AC actuators are high power efficiency, durability, and cost-effectiveness.